Load Testing Types and Simulations

-Performance testing platforms provide a broad range of load simulation methods such as HTTP/S, headless, and real browser-based testing.
+Load simulation performance tests play a pivotal role in this process, enabling organizations to gauge their systems’ scalability and responsiveness under various conditions.
+Among the plethora of load simulation methods available, performance testing platforms provide a broad range of load simulation methods such as HTTP/S, headless, and real browser-based testing.
 In this article, we will outline the main aspects of each, followed by a comparison matrix that you can use for choosing an appropriate simulation approach.

-HTTP-Based Load Simulation
+HTTP-Based Load Simulation Explained

 //sample protocol level script